TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

       interactive prompt, it tries to supply an interesting set of names more than it tries to supply a rigorously or consistently defined set of names, and its detailed behavior may change across releases.
-For example, metaclass attributes are not in the result list when the argument is a class.
+For example, metakundi attributes are not in the result list when the argument is a class.